9beach/pubgen/README.md

 ./style.css
 ```

 Create the utf-8 encoded YAML file describing the publication.
-As a example,
+As an example,
 `will_oldham.yml`.

 ```yaml